Charles and Lynn Schusterman Family Philanthropies: History

 In 1987, Charles Schusterman and Lynn Schusterman, whose family business, Samson Investment, had grown to become one of the nation's largest independent oil and gas companies, created the Charles and Lynn Schusterman Family Foundation.

 Giving historically focused largely on the global Jewish community, Israel, and the family's hometown of Tulsa, Oklahoma, but later expanded to support equity and inclusion efforts in the U.S.

 After Charles' death in 2000, Lynn Schusterman continued to lead the organization, joined by her daughter, Stacy H. Schusterman.
 Lynn became chair emerita of the organization in 2018, and Stacy Schusterman assumed the role of chair.
 In 2021, the family began to use the name Charles and Lynn Schusterman Family Philanthropies for their philanthropic work.

 Schusterman Family Philanthropies has been associated with Jewish philanthropy and leadership for many decades.
 In 2011, the Schustermans sold the family's oil business for $7.2 billion, allowing their philanthropy to massively grow.

 Giving

 The foundation distributes approximately $400 million annually to a variety of causes in the United States and Israel.
+During 2020, the organization gave $150 million in COVID-19 relief.
 In 2023, the foundation gave out $363 million in grants.

-During 2020, the organization gave $150 million in COVID-19 relief.

-Criminal justice
+Criminal Justice

 In 2021, Schusterman Family Philanthropies partnered to establish the $250 million Justice and Mobility Fund with Ford Foundation and Blue Meridian Partners.
 The fund supports previously incarcerated people and organizations that advocate for them.
 They also fund grants through the Coalition to Advance Public Safety to support programs reducing gun violence.

 As part of its criminal justice work, the foundation supported Oklahoma State Question 820, a failed ballot initiative to legalize recreational marijuana in the state.